 Theft & Burglary

 Most theft charges are classified and penalized according to the dollar value of the property stolen.
-For example, the lowest-level theft offense is usually referred to as petty theft or larceny, and its threshold for escalation can be as low a $1000 in Tennessee.
+For example, the lowest-level theft offense is usually referred to as petty theft or larceny, and its threshold for escalation can be as low as $1,000 in Tennessee.
 In short, the penalties become more serious as the dollar value of the property stolen increases.

 Some common and more petty theft crimes include: